 Families often support other families in ways professionals don’t.
 Families offer suggestions based on their own experiences, listen to one another, watch each other’s kids, or bring over a meal when times are tough.
 Families also give each other strength and help each other see possibilities for their children.
 And when families come together, they have more power and can make change.

-The Wisconsin Board for People with Developmental Disabilities (BPDD) and the Wisconsin Department of Public Instruction (DPI) want to strengthen their partnerships with Wisconsin’s under-served communities to better support families who have school-aged children with intellectual or developmental disabilities.
+The Wisconsin Board for People with Developmental Disabilities (BPDD) and the Wisconsin Department of Public Instruction (DPI) want to strengthen their partnerships with Wisconsin’s communities of color and communities who speak Spanish and Hmong to better support families who have school-aged children with intellectual or developmental disabilities.

 Meet Our Partners: